whipsch/titanasm/README.md

+# titanasm

-# titanasm - a DSL-based assembler written in Ruby for bootnecklad's homebrew CPU, Titan.
+*titanasm* is a DSL-based assembler written in Ruby for bootnecklad's homebrew CPU, Titan.

 ## License: